 - and, as such, needed a concerted, nationwide effort to address it.

-To guide development of the new organisation Jo became manager, prepared to fill this role in a voluntary capacity for the first few years (which she did from 2011 till 2015) and the Adult Literacy Trust shifted from her kitchen table to an office in the garage.
+To guide development of the new organisation Jo became manager, prepared to fill this role in a voluntary capacity for the first few years (which she did from 2011 till 2015) and the Rural Youth and Adult Literacy Trust shifted from her kitchen table to an office in the garage.

 She was supported in this by a talented and very experienced advisory group: Peter Bright, Jenny Butler and Pat Hanning, all working on a voluntary basis.

-The Trust has found video-conferencing group methods a highly effective medium for teaching literacy.
+The Trust has found video-conferencing methods a highly effective medium for teaching literacy.
 It is also fun for both tutors and learners.
 It is the only way we can train our volunteer coaches, who live all around NZ (two are even living overseas).
-However, we have also learned that the even a fax can cause stress and that often mail and phone are our best technologies.
+However, we have also learned that often mail and phone are our best technologies.